ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td>orTimeout​(timeout, timeUnit)
    </td>
-   <td>exceptionally completes this ’CompletableFuture’ with a ’TimeoutException’ if not already completed before the given timeout
+   <td>exceptionally completes this `CompletableFuture` with a `TimeoutException` if not already completed before the given timeout
    </td>
   </tr>
   <tr>